Parallel

 Result Aggregation

-Results from all parallel instances are automatically collected:
+Results from all parallel instances are automatically collected and accessible via the block name:

-// In a Function block after the parallel
+// In a Function block after a parallel named "Process Tasks"

 // Returns: [result1, result2, result3, ...]